labsyspharm/orion-crc/README.md

 Single-cell spatial analysis was performed using [MATLAB 2019b]((https://www.mathworks.com/products/matlab.html)).
 To run the provided scripts on your data, please contact authors for more details.

-### Running the analysis and plotting scripts
+### Demo for running the analysis and plotting scripts

-asdfasdf

----

-## Funding

-This work was supported by NCI grants U54-CA225088 and U2C-CA233262 (PKS, SS), an NCI SBIR small business grant to RareCyte and PKS (R41-CA224503), and commercial investment from RareCyte; data processing software was developed with support from a Team Science Grant from the Gray Foundation and Ludwig Cancer Research (PKS, SS).
-SS is supported by the BWH President’s Scholars Award.

----

-## Demo
+Please contact the authors for detailed information.

 ```matlab
 %% Optimize ImmuneScore